CAPITAL PROJECTS

 The City Manager verbally, and in writing, provides monthly progress reports on all capital projects during each regular monthly meeting of the Board of Commissioners.
 The written report is included in the Agenda Packet for each monthly meeting.
 The Board of Commissioners meetings are live streamed on our city website and the recorded meeting are made available within 24-hours of the meeting.
 Please see the button for “Agendas and Meetings” on the city’s homepage.

-TYNE BLVD and LYNWOOD BLVD TRAFFIC CALMING PROJECTS
+W. TYNE DRIVE and LYNWOOD BLVD TRAFFIC CALMING PROJECTS

 CLICK HERE for Illustration shown at right